 Female goats come into heat about every 21 days if they are not bred.
 Some does are quiet.
 Some does scream like the world is coming to an end.
 If you have a breed that only comes into heat in the fall, you may only have to deal with this for five months or so.
 However, if you have a breed that comes into heat year round, your neighbors may be hating you every 21 days.

-Wethers are castrated males, and reputable breeders will castrate the goats before selling.
+Wethers are castrated males, and reputable breeders will castrate the goats before selling or offer to castrate them for you at no additional charge if they are too young for castrating before the sale.
 Good quality bucks cost hundreds of dollars, so reputable breeders don’t sell them with their testicles intact for $50 to $100.
 Not only are wethers cheaper than bucks and does, which can be bred, but they are also not hormonal.
 They don’t pee on themselves or fight as much as bucks.
 They don’t come into heat and scream like female goats.

 Buy goats only from reputable breeders